 While these factors all appear to work against patient retention, hope is not lost!
 Cost and capacity concerns can both be brought in line with market requirements through strategic management and planning.
 And beyond that, hospitals maintain one key differentiator: the continuum of care.
 This cannot be replicated by AICs.
 Hospital systems maintain holistic patient history and data that is critical context for the successful administration and management of infusion treatments.
 The hospital system enables physicians, pharmacists, nurses, and other healthcare providers to work off the same page, which produces better quality of care and stronger outcomes.

 With the right insight and expertise, hospitals can adopt strategies that address market pressures and maximize differentiators.
-SPARx VP of Specialty Infusion Services, Eugene Queener notes, “By partnering with SPARx, hospitals have the support required to evaluate solutions and strategies that meet the needs of the payor community while keeping patients in the continuum of care.”
+Azina VP of Specialty Infusion Services, Eugene Queener notes, “By partnering with Azina, hospitals have the support required to evaluate solutions and strategies that meet the needs of the payor community while keeping patients in the continuum of care.”